oleg-nai/DS_F1ght_TEAM/README.md

 # DS_F1ght_TEAM

 Updates 06.11:
-At the moment we are at the research stage for the best approches for recsys (chech clusterization folder), so we do not provide train-test splits.
+At the moment we are at the research stage for the best approches for recsys (check clusterization folder), so we do not provide train-test splits.
 For the DE part, we worked on adding FastApi (before that and at the moment we have a telegram bot) All gelstalts that we did not close for the 3rd sprint we will close by 16.11.